DataDog/documentation/content/en/real_user_monitoring/browser/advanced_configuration.md

 ### Add view context

-Enrich or modify the context of RUM view events and corresponding children events with  `setViewContextProperty(key: string, value: any)` API.
+Enrich or modify the context of RUM view events and corresponding child events with the `setViewContextProperty(key: string, value: any)` API.

 {{< tabs >}}
 {{% tab "NPM" %}}